uab-cgds-worthey/quac/README.md

 ## What is QuaC?

 QuaC is a pipeline, developed using snakemake, that runs several QC tools and summarizes results for WGS/WES samples at CGDS.
-It is designed to run after samples are run through [CGDS's small variant caller pipeline](https://gitlab.rc.uab.edu/center-for-computational-genomics-and-data-science/sciops/pipelines/small_variant_caller_pipeline).
+It is a companion pipeline that should be run after samples in a project are run through [CGDS's small variant caller pipeline](https://gitlab.rc.uab.edu/center-for-computational-genomics-and-data-science/sciops/pipelines/small_variant_caller_pipeline).

+QuaC performs the following:

+* Runs various QC tools on output produced by the small variant caller pipeline
+* Performs QC checkup based on expected thresholds and summarizes the results
+* Aggregates QC output produced by these tools as well as those produced small variant caller pipeline.
+For sake of simplicity, fastqc, fastq-screen and picard's markduplicates are still run by the small variant caller pipeline.

 ### QC tools included